leonjia0112/ec601_passenger_screening/Training and preprocessing/readme.md

 ### Train_All.py:
  - This file is written to use VGG Net and AlexNet with shuffled data.
 This will train for the full dataset.

+###tsahelper.py:
+ - This kernal is originally written by Brian Farrar.
+It was available in Kaggle kernals as the data best extraction file.